Publications

 The IRS issued a moratorium in the fourth quarter of 2023 for any new ERC payments.
 It also instituted a more robust compliance regime for new ERC claims, began mailing denial letters for disallowed claims, and instituted a new voluntary withdrawal program and ERC-VDP for businesses that feel that they applied for or received the credit in error.
 The IRS has resumed processing ERC claims made prior to the moratorium and is slowly issuing refunds.

-The IRS first offered the ERC-VDP during the first quarter of 2024 as a program that would allow businesses to return erroneous ERC refunds without the need to pay any associated penalties or intertest.
-The ERC-VDP allowed businesses to return these refunds at a discounted rate with no penalties and interest.
-ERC-VDP to encourage businesses to take corrective action now and to disclose information related to their claims.
+The IRS first offered the ERC-VDP during Q1 of 2024 as a program that would allow businesses to return erroneous ERC refunds without the need to pay any associated penalties or intertest.
+The ERC-VDP allowed businesses to return these refunds at a discounted rate with no penalties and interest and to disclose information related to their claims.

 According to the IRS, more than 2,600 taxpayers applied to the first ERC Voluntary Disclosure Program to resolve their improper ERC claims and avoid civil penalties and unnecessary litigation.
 Participants included common law employers who used a third-party payer to claim the ERC on their behalf.